fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 #### Designing Data-Intensive Applications by Martin Kleppmann. take aways
 * Encoding
 * GRPC vs JSON
-* Partitioning databases, find a cardinal value, find something that's unique to a set of data
+* Partitioning databases, find a cardinal value, find something that's unique to a set of data.
+Con: you can't table scan, no joins, no transactions
 * Specialized data-stores
 * Catch and stream processing
 There's a lot misconceptions that stream processing is same as event processing, but that's false.
 Latter is order-dependent.